fangederos/thermo-scout/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ```
-`thermo-scout` calls the [`sensors`](https://www.commandlinux.com/man-page/man1/sensors.1.html) command (part of the [`lm-sensors`](https://archlinux.org/packages/?name=lm_sensors) package) to access and display real-time temperature sensor data retrieved from hardware monitoring sensors integrated into computer components such as CPU cores, motherboard, GPUs, and other peripheral devices.
+`thermo-scout` calls the [`sensors`](https://www.commandlinux.com/man-page/man1/sensors.1.html) command (part of the [`lm_sensors`](https://archlinux.org/packages/?name=lm_sensors) package) to access and display real-time temperature sensor data retrieved from hardware monitoring sensors integrated into computer components such as CPU cores, motherboard, GPUs, and other peripheral devices.
 The aim of `thermo-scout` is to provide a convenient interface to monitor and visualize these temperature readings in real-time within the terminal environment.

 ### Prerequisites

-- The `lm-sensors` package installed to enable temperature monitoring.
+- The `lm_sensors` package installed to enable temperature monitoring.
-- `sensors-detect` is a `lm-sensors` command that must be run beforehand, as it will scan to find the sensors in your hardware. **Go through the execution of `sensors-detect` very carefully**, as **some of the scanning options have been known to cause issues** in some computers.
-For more, refer to the [Arch Wiki's `lm-sensors` page.](https://wiki.archlinux.org/title/lm_sensors#Laptop_screen_issues_after_running_sensors-detect)
+- `sensors-detect` is a `lm_sensors` command that must be run beforehand, as it will scan to find the sensors in your hardware. **Go through the execution of `sensors-detect` very carefully**, as **some of the scanning options have been known to cause issues** in some computers.
+For more, refer to the [Arch Wiki's `lm_sensors` page.](https://wiki.archlinux.org/title/lm_sensors#Laptop_screen_issues_after_running_sensors-detect)

 ### Installation and Usage